-- On or before the date specified for stockholders' proposals in Article XV of the Company's Bylaws (generally, 90 to 180 days prior to the anniversary of the last annual meeting-see "Stockholder Proposals"), the sponsor should provide information sufficient to inform the Company that the sponsor qualifies as a stockholder, and the Company should receive the following information about the candidate: - The name; - A brief resume of the candidate; - A brief statement as to why the sponsor recommends the candidate; - The candidate's written consent to be considered and to serve if elected; - Contact information for the candidate; and - The information that would be required to be included in CryoLife's proxy statement relating to the nomination and nominee. - The Nominating and Corporate Governance Committee will contact the candidate confidentially, and if the Committee is considering new candidates, it will require that the candidate: - Complete a detailed questionnaire; - Be available upon request to meet with the Committee and management with reasonable notice;

-- Execute a non-disclosure agreement; and - Provide several references.
+- On or before the date specified for stockholders' proposals in Article XV of the Company's Bylaws (generally, 90 to 180 days prior to the anniversary of the last annual meeting-see "Stockholder Proposals"), the sponsor should provide information sufficient to inform the Company that the sponsor qualifies as a stockholder, and the Company should receive the following information about the candidate: - The name; - A brief resume of the candidate; - A brief statement as to why the sponsor recommends the candidate; - The candidate's written consent to be considered and to serve if elected; - Contact information for the candidate; and - The information that would be required to be included in CryoLife's proxy statement relating to the nomination and nominee. - The Nominating and Corporate Governance Committee will contact the candidate confidentially, and if the Committee is considering new candidates, it will require that the candidate: - Complete a detailed questionnaire; - Be available upon request to meet with the Committee and management with reasonable notice; - Execute a non-disclosure agreement; and - Provide several references.

 In December 2003 the Board determined that nominees to the Board should be of known integrity, have a good moral and ethical background, have an appropriate level of education, training, or experience so as to be perceived to be able to make a contribution furthering the goals of the Company while being compatible with others on the Board of Directors and in the Company.
 Special knowledge, education, training, and experience that complement the experience of other Board members will be considered.
 A candidate's capacity for independent judgment will also be considered.
+A candidate for Director must be no older than 75 to be nominated for election or re-election.

-The Nominating and Corporate Governance Committee has not received any nominations of Director candidates from holders of 5% or more of CryoLife stock.
+The Nominating and Corporate Governance Committee did not receive any nominations of Director candidates from holders of 5% or more of CryoLife stock.

-The policy with respect to Board attendance of annual meetings is that attendance is encouraged, but not required.
-All Board members attended the prior year's annual meeting.
+The policy with respect to Board attendance at annual meetings is that attendance is encouraged, but not required.
+The then-current Board members all attended the 2005 annual meeting.

 Nominees may be suggested by Directors, members of management, stockholders, or others.
 Stockholders may communicate the necessary information to the Nominating and Corporate Governance Committee by following the procedures set forth below at "Communication with the Board of Directors and Its Committees."
-CryoLife in the past has utilized a third party search firm.
+CryoLife in the past has utilized a third party search firm to identify nominees.
 All nominees are evaluated according to the same criteria.